hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/09_differential_peaks.md

 ### Affinity binding matrix

 The next step is to take the alignment files and **compute count information for each of the peaks/regions**.
 In this step, for each of the consensus regions DiffBind takes the number of aligned reads in the ChIP sample and the input sample, to compute a normalized read count for each sample at every potential binding site.
+The peaks in the consensus peakset may be re-centered and trimmed based on calculating their summits (point of greatest read overlap) in order to provide more standardized peak intervals.

 We use the `dba.count()` function with the following additional parameter:

 * `bUseSummarizeOverlaps`: to use a more standard counting procedure than the built-in one by default.